huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _“Love does not claim possession, but gives freedom.” — Rabindranath Tagore_

 > _[“Love is the outreach of self toward completion.” — Ralph W. Sockman](https://www.brainyquote.com/quotes/ralph_w_sockman_113905)_

+> _“Love is merely the name for the desire and pursuit of the whole (原本的樣子).” — Aristophanes_

 > _[“Love consists in this, that two solitudes protect and touch and greet each other.” — Rainer Maria Rilke](https://www.brainyquote.com/quotes/rainer_maria_rilke_164598)_